mountetna/monoetna/decisions/query-timur.md

 - Create a UI page in Timur to allow construction of queries, using user-friendly inputs (i.e. dropdowns, pre-populated text fields, etc.).
 - Pre-populate all selection inputs when possible.
 I.e. only render the attributes for a selected model, only render viable operator options for a filter, and pre-populate existing values for a table `name` attribute.
 This helps remove user confusion and complexity around how to construct a query.
+- Currently the UI components exist in `timur/lib/client/jsx`, but re-using them in Vulcan might be useful.

 ### UX Complexity